kenatman/kenatman/README.md

-### Growing Front-end Developer!
+### Growing Developer!
 I’m a front-end developer who loves to facilitate interactions with clients.
 Being able to directly improve the client's experience is why I love the front-end.
 And, I'm also interested in building back-end server.
-I have an experience that I built from front-end to back-end to complete my project.
+I have an experience where I built from front-end to back-end to complete my project.